-QAM or policy directive requirements;

-Intent of the requirement;

-Issue identified as a result of analysis and/or feedback from the sector; and

-Clarification - evidence to support compliance or examples of non-compliance.
+QAM or policy directive requirements; Intent of the requirement; Issue identified as a result of analysis and/or feedback from the sector; and Clarification - evidence to support compliance or examples of non-compliance.

-Going forward, QAMClear will be accessible at www.qamtraining.net and will be updated regularly.
+QAMClear is accessible at www.qamtraining.net and is updated regularly.